Still December 22nd into the solstice, into the new year really.

 It intrudes.

-It's um uh you know, it's like um interference.
+It's like interference.

 The reason is that they won't tell you what energy they're putting into you.

-Maybe my friend who had discovered that there was radar out in the parking lot, maybe that was coming from one of those security system things that you know is out in the parking lot, like you see in some grocery stores around here, where they got a big blue light on top of a pole with a bunch of cameras.
+Maybe my friend who had discovered that there was radar out in the parking lot, maybe that was coming from one of those security system things that, you know, is out in the parking lot, like you see in some grocery stores around here, where they got a big blue light on top of a pole with a bunch of cameras.

-Uh in order to do that, the light source literally has to be within a millimeter or two of the skin to be effective.
+In order to do that, the light source literally has to be within a millimeter or two of the skin to be effective.

-Uh, because some 97% of all light dissipates before it would reach your skin.
+Because some 97% of all light dissipates before it would reach your skin.

 So EE systems wouldn't work at that level.